AhKi/oh-my-desk/README.md

 # oh-my-desk

+As web service is more activated, there is so many web content.
+These web content have high quality services but also limit these have to run on web browser.
+We open web browser and search a content to use specific service.
+And It is difficult to change size of browser or manage several tabs and etc. So we provide a platform managing web browser as a desktop web to using high quality web contents.

 The oh-my-desk is a desktop widget to use web content.
 It is desktop application made by [electron](https://github.com/electron/electron).
 Use every web content though widget in computer wallpaper.